07947613070

 Q. HOW LONG ARE WE GIVEN FOR PHOTOGRAPHY AFTER OUR CEREMONY?

 A. A few minutes are allowed for portrait photography after the ceremony.
-Time allowance greatly depends on how busy the venue is, and the photographer is sometimes rushed.
+The time allowance greatly depends on the venue's busyness, and the photographer is sometimes rushed.
 Sometimes, the wedding party can remain for photos in the room, although this is unlikely on busy Saturdays.

 Photography can take place inside or outside, but confetti happens on the steps outside the venue.
 If confetti is essential to you, prioritise it and ask your photographer to organise it first to avoid disappointment.
 Venue staff are amicable and helpful, and it's always worth checking in with them for guidance on time rather than rushing.